sebigavril/sebigavril.github.io/_posts/2015-10-07-scala-pitfalls.md

 ---
 layout: post
 title: Scala pitfalls
-category: Coding
+category: coding
-tags: scala
+tags: scala, pitfalls
 year: 2015
 month: 10
 day: 7
 published: true
 summary: Bits of tricky Scala code
-image: post-2.png
+image: 2015-10-07.png
 ---

 ### Intro

 I have gathered these code snippets while my team and I were learning Scala for a new project.
 The following examples are meant to illustrate some of Scala's oddities that you might encounter while programming.
+The version of Scala used is 2.11.7.

 ------